NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

-A straightforward application of the jitter-solving recipe in :numref:`jitter_linescan_frame_cam` will fail, as it is not possible to triangulate properly the points seen by the two cameras.
-The following adjustments are suggested:
+A straightforward application of the jitter-solving recipe in :numref:`jitter_linescan_frame_cam` will fail, as it is not possible to triangulate properly the points seen by the two cameras, since the rays are almost parallel or slightly diverging.
+The following adjustments are
+suggested:

-- Use ``--forced-triangulation-distance 500000`` for both bundle adjustment and jitter solving (use here the value of the camera height above the terrain).
-  This will result in triangulated points even when the rays are parallel or even a little divergent (during optimization these points will get refined, so the above value need not be perfectly known).
+- Use ``--forced-triangulation-distance 500000`` for both bundle adjustment and jitter solving (the precise value here is not very important if the ``--heights-from-dem`` constraint is used).
+This will result in triangulated points even when the rays are parallel or divergent.
-- Instead of ``--heights-from-dem`` use the option ``--reference-dem`` in ``jitter_solve``, with associated options ``--reference-dem-weight`` and ``--reference-dem-robust-threshold``.
-See :numref:`jitter_options` for details.
-- Use ``--match-files-prefix`` instead of ``--clean-match-files-prefix`` in ``jitter_solve``, as maybe bundle adjustment filtered out too many good matches with small convergence angle.
 - Use ``--min-triangulation-angle 1e-10`` in both bundle adjustment and jitter solving, to ensure we don't throw away features with small convergence angle, as that will be almost all of them.
+- Be generous with outlier filtering when there is a lot of jitter.
+Use, for example, ``--remove-outliers-params '75.0 3.0 10 10'`` in ``bundle_adjust`` and ``--max-initial-reprojection-error 10`` in ``jitter_solve``.
+- The option ``--heights-from-dem`` should be used.
+It got improved in the latest build and does well for such degenerate rays (:numref:`heights_from_dem`).
+- Use ``--match-files-prefix`` instead of ``--clean-match-files-prefix`` in ``jitter_solve``, as maybe bundle adjustment filtered out too many good matches with a small convergence angle.

 Here's the command for solving for jitter, and the bundle adjustment command that creates the interest point matches is similar.

 ::

     jitter_solve                                \
         --forced-triangulation-distance 500000  \
         --min-matches 1                         \
         --min-triangulation-angle 1e-10         \
         --num-iterations 10                     \
         --translation-weight 10000              \
         --rotation-weight 0.0                   \
         --max-pairwise-matches 50000            \
         --match-files-prefix ba/run             \
         --roll-weight 10000                     \
         --yaw-weight 10000                      \
         --max-initial-reprojection-error 100    \
         --tri-weight 0.1                        \
         --tri-robust-threshold 0.1              \
         --num-anchor-points-per-tile 100        \
         --num-anchor-points-extra-lines 5000    \
         --anchor-dem dem.tif                    \
         --anchor-weight 0.01                    \
-        --reference-dem dem.tif                \
+        --heights-from-dem dem.tif              \
-        --reference-dem-weight 0.05            \
+        --heights-from-dem-uncertainty 1.0      \
-        --reference-dem-robust-threshold 0.05  \
+        --heights-from-dem-robust-threshold 0.1 \
         data/nadir_frame_images.txt             \
         data/nadir_linescan.tif                 \
         data/nadir_frame_cameras.txt            \
         data/nadir_linescan.json                \
         -o jitter/run

-The weights and thresholds above can be increased somewhat if the input DEM is reliable and it is desired to tie the solution more to it.
+The value of ``--heights-from-dem-uncertainty`` can be decreased if the input DEM is reliable and it is desired to tie the solution more to it.

 When the linescan sensor is much wider than the frame sensor, the anchor points should be constrained to the shared area of the produced images, to have the same effect on both sensors.
 That is accomplished with the option ``--anchor-weight-image``.

+It is important to examine the produced triangulated points and reprojection errors (:numref:`ba_err_per_point`) to ensure the points are well-distributed and that the errors are small and uniform.

 .. _jitter_out_files: